mlondschien/hdcd/README.md

 # 14          ¦--(397 450]              NA       NA  1403.713             NA 0.27537134
 # 15          °--(450 500]              NA       NA  1395.333             NA 0.27537134
 ```
 The return object is a `binary_segmentation_tree`, which inherits from `data.tree::Node`.
 Each node in the tree corresponds to one segment, with notable attributes `start`, `split_point`, `end`, `gain` and `max_gain`.
-In our setting each node also has an attribute `cv_improvement`, which is calculated as the cross validated increase in likelihood when splitting the segment `(start, end]` at `split_point`.
+In our setting using the glasso method each node also has an attribute `cv_improvement`, which is calculated as the cross validated increase in likelihood when splitting the segment `(start, end]` at `split_point`.
 The attribute `lambda` is the regularization parameter optimal as determined by the cross validation procedure and used for the given segment for splitting.
 The `hdcd` algorithm stops splitting when `cv_improvement <= 0`.
 Note that `split_point`s with positive `cv_improvement` are given as 310, 120, 240, 397, which are exactly the true underlying change points up to one false positive.
 These can be extracted from the `tree` with the method `hdcd::get_change_points_from_tree`.

 ```R
 hdcd::get_change_points_from_tree(tree)